 Gardens have long served as a source of romantic inspiration for lovers, writers, and artists alike, but these destinations aren’t simply for a traditional fête.
 Plenty of couples have found unique ways to work their green thumbs into every wedding detail, from the décor to the menu.
 Trade greenery for modern whimsy or put a desert-inspired spin on a garden party lounge.
 And who’s to say you can’t bring the outdoors in?
 Even if you're not tying the knot in a garden wedding venue, you can transform any space into the magical garden you've been dreaming of with a little creativity.

-Keep scrolling for 20 garden wedding ideas to inspire your big day.
+Read on for 23 garden wedding ideas to inspire your big day.

 Wear Flowers in Your Hair

-Make like a garden nymph and accent your veil or locks with a floral crown or, for an effortless feel, place flowers loosely in your strands (yes, this trend is still having a moment).
+Accent your veil or locks with a floral crown, or, for an effortless feel, place flowers loosely in your strands (yes, this trend is still having a moment).

 Dress the Part

 Don’t let your venue get all the attention—curate a look that flourishes.
 Here, the bride glows in a beaded floral gown and cape.
 Your bridal party should don some petal pieces too.

 Let your guests know from the very moment they walk in that your wedding is a garden-themed affair.
 Your welcome sign is one of the first design elements people will see, so adorn it with the flowers of your choice.